davidjoffe/dave_gnukem/README.md

 * Escape: In-game menu

 * PgUp/PgDn: Increase/decrease volume
+* Insert: Toggle sounds on/off

 To open doors, find the correct color key, and press the action key on the 'lock' nearby the door(s).

 Power boots allow you to jump higher.

 # History / Changes

+Recent:

+* Add shortcut key to toggle sounds on/off (Insert)

 2016/10/22 - Version 0.63 / 0.64 / 0.65